 Glass micro-melting pressure sensors have obvious advantages in high-pressure applications such as diesel common rail, loader hydraulics, and fuel pumps.
 For applications below 2MPa, there is no cost advantage.
 In addition, the temperature drift of the glass micro-melting pressure sensor is equivalent to that of the silicon piezoresistive sensor, and temperature compensation is required to achieve the required accuracy during calibration.

 4. Ceramic pressure capacity:

 The ceramic pressure-volume technology adopts a fixed ceramic base and a movable ceramic diaphragm structure, and the movable diaphragm is sealed and fixed with the base by means of glass slurry.
 Electrode patterns are printed on the inside between the two to form a variable capacitor.
 When the pressure of the medium on the diaphragm changes, the capacitance between the two changes.
 The signal is converted and conditioned by the conditioning chip and then output to the subsequent stage for use.

 Ceramic pressure-capacitance technology has the advantages of wide range, good temperature characteristics, strong overload capability, and good long-term stability.
-It is widely used in pressure measurement of refrigerant, engine oil, brake, fuel, etc. Ceramic pressure-capacitance core has good temperature characteristics, for example, the temperature drift of 2MPa core is better than 0.5% F.s per 100°C. With JHM2102, only two-point calibration at room temperature is required, and the accuracy within 1.5% F.S in the temperature range of -40~125℃ can be achieved.
+It is widely used in pressure measurement of refrigerant, engine oil, brake, fuel, etc. Ceramic pressure-capacitance core has good temperature characteristics, for example, the temperature drift of 2MPa core is better than 0.5% F.s per 100°C.

 Figure 1-4 Ceramic pressure-capacitance core